 The wood burning stove is EN approved for combustion of wood only.
-It is recommended to use dried chopped wood with a water content of a maximum of 18%.
+It is recommended to use dried chopped wood with a water content of 12-18%.
 Stoking a fire with wet wood results in soot, environmental problems, and a less efficient fuel economy.
+It is recommended to purchase a hygrometer to continuously check that the firewood has the correct moisture content before using it for firing.